google/microscopeimagequality/README.rst

 10 steps and will probably make random predictions.

 Summarize the prediction results across the entire dataset.
-TODO(samuely): This yields `Unknown file type` error, at least in python 2.7.
 ```sh
 quality summarize tests/output/miq_result_images/
 ```